Hacker News

 I also remember an encyclopedia program that was wrapped in a virtual spaceship interface.
 For a bit, I just thought that these sort of graphical interfaces were what computing was.

-7 hours ago by wombat-man
+4 years ago by wombat-man

 as a kid I spent a lot of time customizing the house and sometimes playing the weird geography game in there.
 I think we had an irl one at school too.